dailymotion-oss/Prebid.js/modules/dailymotionBidAdapter.md

         }]
       }];
 ```
-Please note that failing to set these configuration options will result in the adapter not bidding at all.

 # Integrating the adapter

 To use the adapter with any non-test request, you first need to ask an API key from Dailymotion.
+Please contact on **ad-leo-engineering@dailymotion.com**.

+Use this api_key for setting config before making a bid request.

 This API key will ensure proper identification of your inventory and allow you to get real bids.